 If you are buying a home that is not new construction, the home will be inspected by a certified home inspector.
 Make sure you ask the inspector about the roof.
 If you know the house if 10 years old and you have a 20 year roof, it’s reasonable to think you’ve got 10 years of life on the roof in your favor.
 However, weather conditions play a big role in the life of your roof so your inspector can tell you a lot.

-Even so, if you don't have options to finance a roof, especially when you least expect it, you could be left out in the cold.
-Guardian Roofing & Solar offers financing partners such as Green Sky Lending.
+Even so, if you don’t have options to finance a roof, especially when you least expect it, you could be left out in the cold.
+CTI Roofing offers financing partners such as Green Sky Lending.
 Ask your roofing specialist about your options and schedule an inspection as soon as possible if you suspect the life of your roof is running short.